singhsharad529/energos-backend-nestjs/README.md

 $ http://localhost:3000/auth/signup

 {
-    "email": "singhsingh@gmail.com",
+    "email": "shawn@gmail.com",
-    "password": "sharad123"
+    "password": "shawn123"
 }

 ```

-**For each endpoints of blogs you should add Beare Token inside Authorization header**
+**For each endpoints of blogs you should add Bearer Token inside Authorization header**

 ## Deployment: